bkjohnson/learn-web-components/readme.md

 ### Exercise 2

-Exercise 2 is about creating/modifying a Web Component to add a prop and _then_ use that prop.
+Exercise 2 is about adding props to an existing Web Component definition.

 ### Exercise 3